NVIDIA-AI-IOT/clip-distillation/README.md

 <img src="assets/overview.png" height="320"/>

-This project enables you to create inference optimized image classification models, with zero-labeled data, by distilling OpenCLIP models.
+This repository contains code and instructions that enable you to create your own customized image classification models with zero-labeled data, by performing knowledge distillation of OpenCLIP models.

 It includes,